 - To encourage good neural plasticity (brain and nerve development).

-- To help strengthen their child’s immunity and potentially reduce the incidence of colds, ear-aches and general illness.
+- To help strengthen their child’s immunity and potentially reduce the incidence of illness.

-- To assist with colic and Irritable Baby Syndrome.
+- To assist with colic and difficulty turning the head for proper breast feeding.

 - To encourage good spinal posture.